-We see patients in clinic at three locations: patients with non-cancerous breast conditions are seen at the Comprehensive Breast Health Center at Brigham and Women’s Hospital in Boston or at the Dana-Farber/Brigham and Women’s Cancer Center at South Shore Hospital in Weymouth; patients with a cancer diagnosis are seen at either the Dana-Farber/Brigham and Women’s Cancer Center in Boston or the Dana-Farber/Brigham and Women’s Cancer Center at South Shore Hospital in Weymouth.
+- We see patients in clinic at the following locations: patients with non-cancerous breast conditions are seen at the Comprehensive Breast Health Center at Brigham and Women’s Hospital in Boston or at the Dana-Farber Brigham Cancer Center at South Shore Hospital in Weymouth; patients with a cancer diagnosis are seen at Dana-Farber Brigham Cancer Center in Boston, Dana-Farber Brigham Cancer Center in Chestnut Hill or Dana-Farber Brigham Cancer Center at South Shore Hospital in Weymouth.

-We offer surgical services at three locations: Brigham and Women’s Hospital in Boston, Brigham and Women’s Faulkner Hospital in Jamaica Plain and Dana-Farber/Brigham and Women’s Cancer Center at South Shore Hospital in Weymouth.
+- We offer surgical services at three locations: Brigham and Women’s Hospital in Boston, Brigham and Women’s Faulkner Hospital in Jamaica Plain and Dana-Farber Brigham Cancer Center at South Shore Hospital in Weymouth.

-As the breast surgeons for Dana-Farber/Brigham and Women’s Cancer Center, we collaborate with a multidisciplinary care team comprised of medical oncologists, radiation oncologists, breast imagers, and pathologists all dedicated to breast cancer.
+- As the breast surgeons for Dana-Farber Brigham Cancer Center, we collaborate with a multidisciplinary care team comprised of medical oncologists, radiation oncologists, breast imagers, and pathologists all dedicated to breast cancer.

 - The B-PREP Program offers breast cancer risk assessment, counseling and prevention strategies.